 CCMS 703.
 Critical Studies Research Methodology.
 3 crs.
 Develops skills in conducting inquiry using social critique, political economy and other procedures associated with the critical research tradition, which has the goal of enabling social change.

 CCMS 707.
 Seminar in Gender Issues in Media Management and Ownership.
 3 crs.
-Examines gender concerns in media organizations, the ways these emerged in response to social movements, equality laws, and theories of gender in organizations.
+Covers gender concerns in media organizations, the ways these emerged in response to social movements, changes in discrimination laws and practices, theories of gender in organizational leadership.

 CCMS 710.
 Seminar in Communication Theory.
 3 crs.
 Review and critical analysis of major theories and theoretical perspectives in communication.
 Metatheoretical issues will be examined.

 CCMS 712.
 Seminar in Social Media, Culture and Communication.
 3 crs.
-Seminar explores the history, practices, tools, legal and ethical issues related to social media.
-Emphasis on students’ exploration of theories – public relations, communication and business – to help better understand and develop social media.
+Explores the history, practices, tools, legal and ethical issues related to social media.
+Emphasis on students’ exploration of theories - public relations, communication and business - to help better understand and develop social media.

 CCMS 713.
 Critical Discourse Analysis.
 3 crs.
 Critical review and analysis of language and discourse dynamics as factors in power and the abuse of power.

 CCMS 717.
 Seminar in Media Psychology.
 3 crs.
-The course provides an overview of major research on media psychology and explores current debates about the psychological significance of media.
-Both traditional and new media genres will be explored with respect to the ways that media shape cognitive processing, engagement, and behavior.
+Provides an overview of major research on media psychology and explores current debates about the psychological significance of media.
+Both traditional and new media genres are covered with respect to the ways that media shape cognitive processing, engagement, and behavior.
 Some attention will also be given to media and the shaping of social reality.

 CCMS 718.
 Seminar in Health Communication and Culture.
 3 crs.
 Focus on the social, economic, and political factors influencing African, Latino, Asian, and Native Americans’ beliefs and attitudes related to health and illness.